Kimserey/BlogArchive/20160726_gradient_descent.md

         | _ -> failwith "Could not compute next thethas, thethas are not in correct format.")
 [0.; 0.]
 ```

-`List.scan` executes a `fold` and returns each iterations.
+_`List.scan` executes a `fold` and returns each iterations._
-`estimate` will return the list of all thethas calculated on each iteration.
+_`estimate` will return the list of all thethas calculated on each iteration._

 Using the results of each iterations we can plot the cost against each iteration.

 ![cost](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/cost.png)

-This plot allows us to see that we are heading to the right direction as after each iteration, the error is reduced dramatically until around the 8th iteration where it starts to be stable at approximatively 4.45.
+This cost function plot shows that we are heading to the right direction as after each iteration, the error is reduced dramatically until around the 8th iteration where it stabilizes at approximatively 4.45.

 Lastely, in order to make this algorithm usable from everywhere, we create a `model` which will compute the correct `thethas` and return a function `Estimate` which will take a `x` and return an `estimated y`.